Alignak-monitoring-contrib/alignak-backend/docs/resources/confighost.rst

 .. _host-business_impact:

 ``business_impact``: The business impact level indicates the level of importance of this element.
-The highest value the most important is the elemen.
+The highest value the most important is the element.

+   Allowed values: [, 0, ,,  , 1, ,,  , 2, ,,  , 3, ,,  , 4, ,,  , 5, ]

 .. _host-business_impact_modulations: